 An introduction to the laws of business associations.
 This course examines the legal issues surrounding formation, financing and control of corporations, and non-corporate business associations.

-This course accompanies the standard 4-unit Business Associations course (LAW 404).
 Topics covered in the regular Business Associations will be reinforced through role-playing, negotiation, and document drafting.
-Must be taken concurrently with and with the same professor as Business Associations (LAW 404).
+Prerequisite: Business Associations (LAW 404).

 This course is designed for students who wish to develop the practical skills necessary to understand, negotiate, and prepare contracts, thereby better preparing themselves to meet the demands of parties actually engaged in business deals.
 Specifically, the course will examine, from the perspective of the corporate lawyer, topics such as the process by which a company's business is acquired.